-4. CONCLUSIONS
+5. CONCLUSIONS

-Through simulations, it was analyzed the optimum behavior of the hybrid dynamic vibration neutralizer in many situations, including temperature variation and primary system mass and natural frequency variation, as well as three different viscoelastic materials.
-This new model takes benefits of both viscoelastic and electromechanical neutralizers and does not need auxiliary structures.
-Firstly, viscoelastic optimization with the electric circuit turned off is done.
+Through simulations, the optimum behavior of the hybrid dynamic vibration neutralizer was analyzed in different situations, including temperature variation, primary system mass and natural frequency variations, as well as the use of three different viscoelastic materials.
+This new proposed model benefits from both viscoelastic and electromechanical neutralizers and does not need auxiliary structures.
+Firstly, a viscoelastic optimization with the electric circuit turned off is made.
 Then, an intentional detune caused by temperature variation is simulated and a second optimization, now upon the electric circuit parameters, is made.

-It is verified that the neutralizer performance is improved with a higher magnetic coupling strength factor and is more significant for temperatures higher than designed and low primary system natural frequencies.
+It was verified that the neutralizer performance is improved with a higher magnetic coupling strength factor and is more significant for temperatures higher than designed and low primary system natural frequencies.
 At low temperatures, the viscoelastic material shear modulus rises considerably constraining the moving coil relative displacement.
-In case of high primary system natural frequencies, the relative displacement amplitude of the moving coil decreases significantly, reducing magnetic force and neutralizer performance.
-With short-circuited moving coil, similar results were obtained.
-Good performances were obtained for the three viscoelastic materials simulated.
+In case of high primary system natural frequencies, the relative displacement amplitude of the moving coil decreases significantly, reducing magnetic force and the neutralizer performance.
+With a short-circuited moving coil, similar results were obtained.
+Good performances were obtained with the three viscoelastic materials simulated.
 However, neoprene has a lower shear modulus variation with temperature and higher damping loss.
-These characteristics make that the hybrid neutralizer achieve better results by adding damping to the system.
+These characteristics make the hybrid neutralizer achieve better results by adding damping to the system.

-A prototype device is built and measurements confirm its action in compensating temperature-detuning loss.
-Experiment must be redone in a proper temperature chamber to achieve homogenous temperature in the viscoelastic material in order to obtain a better coincidence between simulation and experimental results.
+A prototype device was built and measurements confirmed its action in compensating temperature-detuning loss.
+The experiment must be redone in a proper temperature chamber to achieve homogeneous temperature in the viscoelastic material in order to obtain a better coincidence between simulation and experimental results.